Life Through the Lens of Bob Otis

 As for his works, Otis fondly recalls “Portrait of a Girl Named Madison,” noting his subject did not smile once during the session, evoking a sense of wonder at what thoughts in her mind resulted in such lack of expression.

-After concluding his career teaching freelance writing and photography at Elgin Community College in Elgin, Illinois, Bob retired and moved to The Oaks at Bartlett.
+After concluding his career teaching photography at Elgin Community College in Elgin, Illinois, Bob retired and moved to The Oaks at Bartlett.

 “After touring the Oaks, I knew this is where I belonged,” Otis said.
 “Other communities I visited felt very impersonal; the Oaks felt like it was the right place to be.”